 01 of 15

-The pictures below represent just a small sampling -- some of jack-o'-lanterns viewers most enjoyed at this particular festival.
+The pictures below represent just a small sampling—some of the jack-o'-lanterns viewers most enjoyed at this particular festival.
 This is just one part of a series on pumpkin carving ideas that you can consult.

 Do you feel the need to go beyond carving the traditional jack-o'-lantern face on your Halloween pumpkin?
 Here's a pumpkin carving idea: Carve one of the iconic Halloween figures on your pumpkin, instead.
 The carved pumpkin picture above shows an example; what bigger Halloween icon is there than the ghost?
 In the next three pictures, we will see pumpkins on which other famous Halloween symbols are used.Continue to 2 of 15 below.